-It provides the most spin, good for hits and lops, all around and defense players.
-There are two types of inverted or smooth rubber sheets: The tacky or sticky rubber and the Anti-Topspin.
+It provides the most spin, good for hits and lops, all around, and defense players.
+There are two types of inverted or smooth rubber sheets: Tacky or sticky rubber and the Anti-Topspin.
 Their difference is in their spin generation and grip.

 Anti-Topspin: it has a smooth surface, which gives little and slow spin and speed.
 It is also used more for the block technique.
 It also has low friction, which only nullifies spins created by the opponent, with its ability to reverse the balls’ spin the anti-spin gives its players the benefit of disorienting the opponent since it is still a not so popular type of rubber.

 Also beneficiary in slowing down a ball, it gives control to players who use the chopping technique.
 Their weak attacks make them more used as a backhand piece.